 Conklin’s foam roofing systems have met the most stringent requirements for a variety of industry groups, such as Factory Mutual, Underwriters’ Laboratories, and are recognized by the International Conference of Building Officials.
-No matter what system you choose, Conklin has you covered for years to come.
+No matter what system you choose, Conklin and White Roofing Systems has you covered for years to come.

 Sprayed Polyurethane Foam demands protection from UV lights and moisture.
 This is where the top coat plays a significant role.
 It protects and seals the foam from any damage.
 However, there are certain requirements for a top coat to be efficient.

 Elastomeric: The coating must be elastic and able to stretch and return to its original shape.
 Elongation is the stretching of the top layer.
-This is necessary because the roof foam will expand and contract during the day depending on the temperatures.
-The coat has to be able to elongate for the minimum of 100 %.
+This is necessary because the roof foam will expand and contract during the day, depending on the temperatures.
+The coat has to be able to elongate for a minimum of 100 %.

 Strength: The coating has to be able to withstand the local weather conditions and any changes.
 Strength, especially tensile strength, is crucial.
 The perfect coating should not deform when force is applied to it.

-Insulation Protection: The coating should protect the foam from the vapor build up which could cause a dew.
+Insulation Protection: The coating should protect the foam from vapor buildup, which could cause dew.
 Moisture vapor could weaken the insulating properties of the foam, so protection is necessary.
 We base the level of water permeability on the temperature and the climate that the roof is in.

 A measure of the rate of movement of moisture vapor is called moisture vapor transmission.
 We divide ratings into two main categories.
-One of them is vapor retarders and the other is breathers.
+One of them is vapor retarders, and the other is breathers.
 Ratings are expressed in perms.
-So a rating of one perm means that is a retarder.
-Breather, on the other hand, allow a larger amount of moisture vapor.
+So a rating of one perm means that it is a retarder.
+Breathers, on the other hand, allow a larger amount of moisture vapor.

 Fire Safety: Based on how it passes the applicable code requirements for exterior and interior fire exposure, SPF ( both foam and the coating) can be rated Class A by ASTM E-108 or an equivalent testing method.